 It’s a little misleading when you look at HostGator’s website because it says you get malware scans as part of your package.
 These are provided by SiteLock, as a feature called SiteLock Lite.
 What the sales pages don’t tell you, however, is that SiteLock Lite only scans your website weekly, and will scan a maximum of five pages.

 HostGator’s checkout process offers you the option of adding SiteLock Premium to your package, for an additional fee, of course.
 In fact, the SiteLock Premium add-on option is automatically checked in your basket, so you have to manually deselect it if you don’t want the additional charges.
+If you opt for managed WordPress hosting, however, you will get security features included.

 SiteGround, on the other hand, has a “security-first mindset.”
 Its security features are installed in all SiteGround plans – no extra fees required.
 It uses anti-bot artificial intelligence (AI) systems to detect and prevent brute force attacks, uses account isolation so your website won’t be affected by issues on other websites on the same server, and frequently updates its firewall rules to keep you protected.